Dessyreqt/Dapper.Scaffold/README.md

 // Update

-// updates existingCustomer
+// Updates existingCustomer
 existingCustomer.Name = "John Smith";
 await connection.UpdateAsync(existingCustomer);

-// decides to either update or insert existingCustomer based on the value of the Id property.
-In this case an update is performed. existingCustomer.Name = "John Doe";
+// Decides to either update or insert existingCustomer based on the value of the Id property.
+// In this case an update is performed. existingCustomer.Name = "John Doe";
 await connection.SaveAsync(existingCustomer);